Numerical analysis for the interaction of mean curvature flow and diffusion on closed surfaces: Numerical experiments

 \subsection{\bf Convexity/non-convexity along the flow}

-It is well known that for mean curvature flow, \cite{Huisken1984}, a strictly convex surfaces shrink to a round point in finite time, and stays strictly convex throughout.
-For the flow \eqref{eq:MCF diff - gradient flow} this is not true.
-In Figure~\ref{fig:solutions_elong_ellipsoid_long} and \ref{fig:conservation_elong_ellipsoid_long}, choosing $G(u) = u^{-2}$ that is $g(u) = 3 u^{-2}$, we respectively report on the evolution of an elongated ellipsoid as initial surface with an initial value $u^0$ (concentrated along the tips with $\text{values} \approx 5$ decreasing in the middle to $0.5$), and on the mass conservation, weak maximum principle, energy decay, and the mean convexity along the flow.
-The plots of Figure~\ref{fig:solutions_elong_ellipsoid_long} show the flow until final time $T=7.5$, where a pinch singularity occurs, with $\text{dof} =4002$ and $\tau = 0.01$, (the colorbar applies to all plots).
+It is well known that for mean curvature flow, \cite{Huisken1984}, a strictly convex surface shrink to a round point in finite time, and stays strictly convex throughout.
+For the flow \eqref{eq:MCFdiff} this is not true.
+In Figure~\ref{fig:solutions_elong_ellipsoid_long} and \ref{fig:conservation_elong_ellipsoid_long}, \blueon $F(u,H) = g(u)H$ and $\D(u) \equiv 1$ where $g(u) = G(u) - G'(u)u = 3 u^{-2}$, which corresponds to the energy density $G(u) = u^{-2}$.
+This problem satisfies our assumptions from Section~\ref{section:weak formulation and properties}. \blueoff We respectively report on the evolution of an elongated ellipsoid as initial surface with an initial value $u^0$ (concentrated along the tips with $\text{values} \approx 5$ decreasing in the middle to $0.5$), and on the mass conservation, weak maximum principle, energy decay, and the mean convexity along the flow.
+The plots of Figure~\ref{fig:solutions_elong_ellipsoid_long} show the flow until final time $T=7.5$, where a pinch singularity occurs.
+The simulations \blueon used $\text{dof} =4002$ for the number of degrees of freedom and a time step $\tau = 0.01$\blueoff, (the colorbar applies to all plots).
 We point out the crucial observation that the \emph{approaching} singularity is detectable on the mass conservation plot.
 Note that in Remark~\ref{remark:semi-discrete mass conservation} only the mass conservation of the spatial semi-discretisation was studied, but not that of the fully discrete numerical method \eqref{eq:BDF}.
 For Figure~\ref{fig:conservation_elong_ellipsoid_long} (and the other experiments as well) the mass and energy were computed by quadratures.